mpascha61/Pi-in-the-Sky/README.md

 Immediately tumbled, landed on its side but did not shatter on outside.
 Inside however had multiple broken parts.
 Need to add more weight in tip compartment to prevent further tumble.

+## Post launch days

+Printed new mid section for rocket with more supports.
+Also changed the wire inside to a switch so we could easily change between data or code mode.

 ## Rest of time